1100011Dawg/Obsidian_Dawson/School/IB BIO/Topic 2/Topic 2.5.md

 - Enzyme: globular proteins which acts as a catalist
 - Active site: region on the surface which subrates bind and catalist react
 - Enzyme changes state during reaction
-- Tempeture, pH and subrate effect rate fo enzyme activity
+- Tempeture, pH and subrate effect rate fo enzyme activity, Ph and temp can cuse denaturation

 #### Enzyme Types:
  - inhibitors fits on the active site if competitive